wvan1901/Whim/README.md

 Below are the added feature after completing the article
 * Line Numbers (Toggle, added relative line numbers as well)
 * Modal editor (Normal, Insert, Command)
+* If a file is "Dirty" ask user to confirm to exit (Normal Mode Only)